MG-Musty/webstack-portfolio-project/webstack-specialization/README.md

-# MG Fashionisto - The Fashion Academic
+# MG Fashionisto - The World Fashion Academic

 USING PYTHON (DJANGO-FRAMEWORK) AND JAVASCRIPT, HTML, CSS.